 Treats menstrual problems, growth hormone overproduction, Parkinson disease, and pituitary tumors.
-Also used to stop breast milk production.
-Also used to treat type 2 diabetes.
+Also used to stop breast milk production and treat type 2 diabetes.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to bromocriptine or similar medicines, or if you are breastfeeding.
-Postpartum women with a history of coronary artery disease should not use this medicine.
+Postpartum women with a history of heart or blood vessel disease should not use this medicine.
 Do not use Cycloset® if you have fainting migraine headaches.